 Merchants and payment acceptors are increasingly looking to reduce their reliance on a single payment processor and avoid vendor lock-in.
 We’ve spoken with a number of companies who have stored their PCI data with a processor and then had to suddenly migrate their PCI data after the processor increased their fees or discontinued services.
 These projects are time-consuming, highly sensitive, and can cause a major disruption of service.
 To help payment acceptors reduce their PCI compliance burden, avoid vendor lock-in, and avoid costly migration projects, we’ve built the Skyflow for secure card acceptance solution.

-Skyflow lets fintechs securely collect PCI data without exposing their front-end systems to any sensitive data, while letting them directly integrate and process payments with any payment processor.
-Most importantly, fintechs can use the vault as a processor-agnostic third-party zero-trust storage to securely store PCI data, and avoid being locked into working with a single payment processor.
+Skyflow lets fintech companies securely collect PCI data without exposing their front-end systems to any sensitive data, while letting them directly integrate and process payments with any payment processor.
+Most importantly, fintech companies can use the vault as a processor-agnostic third-party zero-trust storage to securely store PCI data and avoid being locked into working with a single payment processor.

 Skyflow for Card Issuance

-Companies such as Marqeta, i2c, Visa, and others make it easier than ever for fintechs to quickly spin up a card issuance program.
-One of the main challenges that fintechs face when launching a new card issuance program is protecting sensitive PII and PCI data while still launching in a timely fashion.
+Companies such as Marqeta, i2c, Visa, and others make it easier than ever for fintech firms to quickly spin up a card issuance program.
+One of the main challenges that fintech companies face when launching a new card issuance program is protecting sensitive PII and PCI data while still launching in a timely fashion.
 At Skyflow, we’ve been working closely with card issuers to provide the data security and privacy infrastructure they need to launch their programs faster than ever — by completely isolating their environment from any PCI data.